 The E.G. West Centre is based in the School of Education, Communication and Language Sciences at Newcastle University carries out world-class research and research-based advocacy aimed at developing knowledge and understanding about how markets and self organising systems work in education.

 The Centre, since its founding in 2002, has helped to develop and manage two pioneering global research programmes.
 The first, directed by Professor James Tooley, has focused on the remarkable growth and development of private schools serving low income families across the developing world.
-The second, directed by Professor Sugata Mitra, concerns the concept of Minimally Invasive Education and how it can be applied, both inside and outside the school, to help transform the way children learn.
+The second, directed by Professor Sugata Mitra, concerns the concept of Self Organised Learning Environments (SOLE) and how it can be applied, both inside and outside the school, to help transform the way children learn.
 Research has been carried out in a variety of different countries including India, China, Kenya, Ghana, Nigeria, Liberia South Sudan, Sierra Leone and South Africa and both Tooley and Mitra are now recognised as inspirational global leaders in their particular field of study.

 The Centre’s research activities are complemented by an MA in International Development and Education which attracts students from the Congo to Kazakstan.
 The Centre also supervises and supports a continuous flow of PhD students who play a critical role in the Centre’s ongoing research and development activities.